socialatm/test/doc/Widgets.md

 * item - displays a single webpage item by mid or page title
     * args:
-	* channel_id - channel that owns the content, defualt is the profile_uid
+	* channel_id - channel that owns the content, default is the profile_uid
 	* mid - message_id of webpage to display (must be webpage, not a conversation item)
 	* title - URL page title of webpage (must provide one of either title or mid)
 <br />&nbsp;<br />